Rishi Sunak’s Tory conference speech up in smoke as Cameron and Truss attack plans

 In another major announcement, Mr Sunak said the legal age to buy cigarettes would rise every year to stop children ever taking up smoking.

-He said it was right to act to end “the biggest cause of preventable death and disease in our country" – a move experts have said would mean up to 1.7 million fewer people smoking by 2075 and save the NHS £2.4 billion a year.
+He said it was right to act to end “the biggest cause of preventable death and disease in our country" – a move experts have said would mean up to 1.7 million fewer people smoking by 2075 and save the NHS £2.4bn a year.

 But libertarian Ms Truss, who has called on her party to stop banning things, is expected to vote against the move.